Estimated reading time: 10 minutes

 Thanksgiving Dinner Without Last-Minute Hassles

-One of the worst things you can do for any large holiday dinner is to wait until the last minute to meal plan and grocery shop.
+One of the worst things you can do for any large holiday dinner is wait until the last minute for a meal plan and grocery shop.

 Our First Canadian Thanksgiving Day Dinner Plan

-Over the years that I’ve lived in Canada, we’ve always gone to our inlaws for massive holiday dinners including Canadian Thanksgiving.
+Over the years I’ve lived in Canada, we’ve always gone to our inlaws for massive holiday dinners, including Canadian Thanksgiving.

-This year however Mrs. CBB and I will be cooking a Thanksgiving feast at our house for the first time.
+However, Mrs. CBB and I will cook a Thanksgiving feast at our house for the first time this year.

 Find out how!